-7. Reporting and Recordkeeping.
+PART 7: Reporting and Recordkeeping

-7.1 Electronic Reporting Requirement.
+7.1 Electronic Reporting Requirement

-You must submit Discharge Monitoring Reports (DMRs) electronically, unless you have received a waiver from the Secretary based on one of the following conditions:
+You must submit Discharge Monitoring Reports (DMRs) using the electronic Discharge Monitoring Report submittal system.
+You must submit your monitoring reports electronically unless you have received a waiver from the Secretary based on one of the following conditions:

-- If your headquarters is physically located in a geographic area (i.e., zip code or census tract) that is identified as under-served for broadband Internet access in the most recent report from the Federal Communications Commission; or - If you have limitations regarding available computer access or computer capability.
+- If your headquarters are physically located in a geographic area (i.e., zip code or census tract) that is identified as under-served for broadband Internet access in the most recent report from the Federal Communications Commission; or - If you have limitations regarding available computer access or computer capability.

-If you wish to obtain a waiver from submitting a report electronically, you must submit a request to the Secretary at the time of NOI submittal.
-In that request you must document which exemption you meet and provide evidence supporting any claims.
+If you wish to obtain a waiver from submitting a report electronically, you must submit a Waiver from electronic reporting form prior to submittal of a paper DMR form.
 A waiver may only be considered granted once you receive written confirmation from the Secretary.

-7.2 Reserved.
+7.2 Reserved

-7.3 Reserved.
+7.3 Reserved

-7.4 Reporting Monitoring Data to the Secretary.
+7.4 Reporting Monitoring Data to the Secretary

-All monitoring data collected pursuant to Part 6.2 must be submitted to the Secretary using ANR's eDMR system (available at insert URL) (unless a waiver from electronic reporting has been granted, in which case you may submit a paper DMR form) no later than 30 days after you have received your complete laboratory results for all monitoring outfalls for the reporting period.
-Your monitoring requirements (i.e., parameters required to be monitored and sample frequency) will be prepopulated on your electronic Discharge Monitoring Report (DMR) form based on the information you reported on your NOI form.
-Accordingly, the following changes to your monitoring frequency must be reported to the Secretary through eDMR, which will trigger changes to your monitoring requirements:
+All monitoring data collected pursuant to Part 6.2 must be submitted to the Secretary using ANR's eDMR system (unless a waiver from electronic reporting has been granted, in which case you may submit a paper DMR form) no later than 30 days after you have received your complete laboratory results for all monitoring outfalls for the reporting period.
+The following changes to your monitoring frequency must be reported to the Secretary through eDMR, which will trigger changes to your monitoring requirements:

-- All benchmark monitoring requirements have been fulfilled for the permit term; - All impaired waters monitoring requirements have been fulfilled for the permit term; - Benchmark and/or impaired monitoring requirements no longer apply because your facility is inactive and unstaffed; - Benchmark and/or impaired monitoring requirements now apply because your facility has changed from inactive and unstaffed to active and staffed; - For Sector G2 only: Discharges from waste rock and overburden piles have exceeded benchmark values; - A numeric effluent limitation guideline has been exceeded; - A numeric effluent limitation guideline exceedance is back in compliance.
+- All benchmark monitoring requirements have been fulfilled for the permit term; - All impaired waters monitoring requirements have been fulfilled for the permit term; - Benchmark and/or impaired monitoring requirements no longer apply because your facility is inactive and unstaffed; - Benchmark and/or impaired monitoring requirements now apply because your facility has changed from inactive and unstaffed to active and staffed; - For Sector G2 only: Discharges from waste rock and overburden piles have exceeded benchmark values; - A numeric effluent limitation guideline has been exceeded;

+• A numeric effluent limitation guideline exceedance is back in compliance.

-Once monitoring requirements have been completely fulfilled, you are no longer required to report monitoring results using eDMR.
+Once monitoring requirements have been completely fulfilled, you are no longer required to report monitoring results.
 If you have only partially fulfilled your benchmark monitoring and/or impaired waters monitoring requirements (e.g., your four quarterly average is below the benchmark for some, but not all, parameters), you must continue to use eDMR to report your results.